The Shared Interest office will be closed for Christmas from 3pm on Monday 23 December, and will re open at 9am on Thursday 2 January.

 Thank you for reading.
 EUDR remains a challenging and complex subject which will impact farmers and craftspeople around the world in a variety of ways.

-However, through the investments of our members, we will continue to provide finance producers and business support to producers, ensuring enterprises in the most disadvantaged regions of the globe remain supported and empowered towards growth.
+However, through the investments of our members, we will continue to provide much needed finance and business support to producers in the most disadvantaged parts of the world, building their resilience and stimulating their growth.

 Now, more than ever, it is vital that we unite to protect and preserve the world's farming communities.